Air fryers are the cooking gadget of the moment — and unlike many other fads, this one's good news for your health.

 If you're a big fan of fries, nuggets and chicken wings, the air fryer is a great way to cut down on added fat and calories.

-"There are health risks involved in enjoying these foods daily when cooked in the traditional way (deep-fried) but using an air fryer can make it much better for weight maintenance and makes it healthier to consume multiple times during the week since the fat content is cut down a great deal," Trejo says.
+"There are health risks involved in enjoying these foods daily when cooked in the traditional way (deep-fried) but using an air fryer can make it much better for weight maintenance and makes it healthier to eat multiple times during the week because the fat content is cut down a great deal," Trejo says.

 A good alternative would be to make your own fries with sweet potatoes and chicken nuggets using lean chicken breast, and air fry them at home.